skills/github-pages/README.md

 ### :keyboard: Activity: Merge your changes

 1. Merge your changes from `my-pages` into `main`.
-If you created the pull request in step 2, just open that PR and click on **Merge Changes**.
+If you created the pull request in step 2, just open that PR and click on **Merge pull request**.
 If you did not create the pull request earlier, you can do it now by following the instructions in step 2.
 1. (optional) Delete the branch `my-pages`.
 1. Wait about 20 seconds then refresh this page for the next step.